PsyChrome-G3/Indexer/README.md

 ### To do:

 - [X] Adjust the column widths for row one to give the title more room.
-- [ ] Separate the output tables under alphabetical headings.
+- [X] Separate the output tables under alphabetical headings.
 - [ ] Create the front cover.

 ### Change Log:

+- Alphabetical sections now start on their own page for use with dividers on the final printed product.
 - Index entries will move to next page if not enough room to prevent splitting.
 - Added functionality to set the font of the entire Word document to Arial.
 - Added functionality to sort Excel rows alphabetically based on the first column before inserting them into the Word document.